mono83/hare/README.md

 Moves messages from one queue to another

+With `-e exchange` parameter it is possible to send data into exchange instead of queue, queue name in that case will be used as routing key.
+If queue name start with `#` hare will replace routing key with corresponding header value.
+For example passing `#class` as queue causes reading routing key from `class` header of every message.

 ```
 $ hare move --help

 Usage:
   hare move source target [flags]

+Flags:
+  -e, --exchange string   Exchange to use for moved messages
 ```

 #### download